Skip to main content

 • Phone charging: 10–18W, 1–2 hours = 10–36Wh/day

-• Fan (roof vent, 12V): 15–25W, 6–8 hours = 90–200Wh/day
+• Roof vent fan (12V): 15–25W, 6–8 hours = 90–200Wh/day

-• Budget boondocking: 200W panels + 40A MPPT controller + 100Ah AGM = ~$500–$700.
-Handles lights, fan, device charging, and small fridge.
+• Entry-level boondocking: 200W panels + 40A MPPT controller + 100Ah AGM = roughly $500–$700.
+Handles lights, a fan, device charging, and a small 12V fridge.
+Good starting point before you know your real usage patterns.

-• Serious boondocker: 800W+ panels + 60A MPPT + 400Ah LiFePO4 + 2,000W inverter = $4,000–$6,000.
+• Serious boondocker: 800W+ panels + 60A MPPT + 400Ah LiFePO4 + 2,000W pure sine inverter = $4,000–$6,000+.
 Handles nearly everything short of AC.
+Close to what I run now, and it's changed how long I stay in one place.

 Related: RV propane safety guide · RV backup camera guide · RV water system guide